Breast augmentation is a surgical procedure to enlarge the breast.

-After you recover from anesthesia and you are ready to walk, you will be mobilized by or under supervision of our healthcare professionals.
+After you recover from anesthesia and you are ready to walk, you will be mobilized by or under the supervision of our healthcare professionals.

 Before you are discharged, your plastic surgeon or another healthcare professional will inform you about the time interval that you should rest and the time that you can start non-strenuous exercises.
 Although routine daily life activities are allowed, your doctor will instruct you to avoid strenuous works for a particular time.

-It is substantially important to follow those instructions to facilitate recovery period and get best outcome from the surgery.
+It is substantially important to follow those instructions to facilitate recovery period and get the best outcome from the surgery.
 Therefore, please ask all your questions to your plastic surgeon before you leave the hospital.